 Read this article by Harvard Business Review on ways to build collaborative teams to drive better operations at work.

 A study estimates that productivity in the workplace can jump by 83% if employees feel connected to their teams.
-The same goes for the bigger office culture that gets a boost when your employees have better communication with other teams.
+The same goes for the bigger office culture that gets a boost when your employees collaborate and have better communication with other teams.

 By ensuring constant communication and cross-team training, you can create better coordination and ensure that the teams are aware of the greater process.
 This will have a direct impact on their productivity in addition to providing a better experience for the consumers.